tier4/agnocast/docs/message_queue.md

 The restrictions of the naming are

-- It must start with `/`
+- It must start with `/`,
-- It must not include `/` other than the beginning
+- and, it must not include `/` other than the beginning.

 The first rule is satisfied because all topic names start with `/`.
 The satisfy the second rule, all the occurrence of `/` in topic names are replaced for `_`.